ggrossman/basic/README.txt

 expression().
 Then make sure the THEN token is there... you can check if the token in "lookahead" is of the TokenType.THEN type.
 If it is, match(), and then parse the IF's statement with statement().
-(If it isn't, throw an exception.)
+(If it isn't, throw an exception.
+You can see lots of other exception throws in RecursiveDescentParser.java; copy one of those.)
 Lastly, construct an IfNode with the condition and statement you found.

 3. RND() function